New York family of five among dead in Costa Rica plane crash

 "This tragedy hits our community very hard.
 Bruce, Irene and their children have been devoted members of WRT since 2001." the statement said.

 The Facebook post does not include the ages of the deceased family members.
-It says the family was active in Jewish organizations in the community and "cherished members" of the Sunningdale Country Club in Scarsdale.
+It says the Steinbergs were active in Jewish organizations in the community and were "cherished members" of the Sunningdale Country Club in Scarsdale.

-Costa Rican officials said 10 of the 12 victims in Sunday's crash were US citizens, but authorities have not released victims' names.
+Costa Rican officials said 10 of the 12 victims in Sunday's crash were US citizens, and confirmed that the Steinbergs were among the dead.
+Other US citizens killed included a family of four -- Ari, Hannah, Leslie and Mitchell Weiss -- and Amanda Geissler, according to the a list published by Costa Rica Civil Aviation and obtained from the airline in charge of the plane.

 Images show burning wreckage in wooded area